harrynguyen1993/api-testing/README.md

   - Verify relationships between resources are reflected in the API  correctly
   * Other cases:
     - Verify correct application state.
+    - Require fields (Check constrain)
+    - Optional fields (Should check length and type in database)
 # RUNING API
   - Daily (fixed time at nigth)
   - Deployment (CI-CD)